AnnieGo/recipe-recommendation/README.md

 The daily menu randomly lists the three recipes that cover the most nutritional needs (% of Daily Nutritional Value) and have the highest overall score.

 <b> Tools </b>
-1. Python, pandas, numpy, scikit-learn, joblib, requests, BeautifulSoup
+* Python, pandas, numpy, scikit-learn, joblib, requests, BeautifulSoup
-2. Matplotlib
-3. Jupyter Notebook, Pycharm
+* Jupyter Notebook, Pycharm